-Objective/Requirement Tasks Responsibility Brief your employees Brief your employees annually- through team HT Annually meetings and learning - to ensure that the information contained in LBWF Environmental Guidance and Standards is understood by you and your staff ground and water pollution is prevented from illegal dumping of wastes, spillages or leakages of hazardous substances or disposal of noxious substances down drains noise nuisance to the local community is prevented the site is kept clean and free from litter waste is managed according to LBWF guidelines Provide the HT with any specific guidance (for example, procedures for disposing of any special Schools Energy waste products).
-Provide Standards and Guidance Schools Energy Report drainage faults Report any blockages or problems with drain interceptors to the schools preferred technical support.
-Ensure drain interceptors are checked and maintained HT on a regular basis HT Minimise use of energy and water Encourage employees to minimise energy and water use (for example, encourage them to switch off lighting and computers when not in use).
+Objective/Requirement Tasks Brief your employees Annually Brief your employees annually- through team meetings and learning - to ensure that the information contained in LBWF Environmental Guidance and Standards is understood by you and your staff ground and water pollution are prevented from illegal dumping of wastes, spillages or leakages of hazardous substances or disposal of noxious substances down drains noise nuisance to the local community is prevented the site is kept clean and free from litter waste is managed according to LBWF guidelines Provide the HT with any specific guidance (for example, procedures for disposing of any special waste products).
+Provide Standards and Guidance Report drainage faults Report any blockages or problems with drain interceptors to the schools 0 Cabaala Drana why Managamant Cuidanaa preferred technical support.
+Ensure drain interceptors are checked and maintained on a regular basis Minimise use of energy and water Encourage employees to minimise energy and water use (for example, encourage them to switch off lighting and computers when not in use).
 Report dripping taps, overflowing tanks and water leaks to the schools technical support.
 Monitor energy usage and where appropriate carry out energy surveys and implement energy saving measures.
-Support LBWFs Carbon Management reduction programme (refer to the guidance in ForestNet).
-HT HT/Schools Energy HT Noise pollution Ensure neighbours are not disturbed by operations (e.g. vehicle noise, shouting etc.) during the night or early morning i.e. staff briefings.
+Support LBWFs Carbon Management reduction programme (refer to the guidance in Schools Hub).
+Noise pollution Ensure neighbours are not disturbed by operations (e.g. vehicle noise, shouting etc.) during the night or early morning i.e. staff briefings.
 Record noise complaints to H+S Team.
-HT) Retain all correspondence relating to a complaint from neighbours or Local Authority Environmental Health Officer (LA EHO) for investigation.
-Report any repeat public complaints or first time HT HT complaints from the LA EHO to the FM Helpdesk Manage waste / legal compliance/recycle waste Ensure all waste (general, sensitive, special and hazardous, feminine hygiene, recycled) is appropriately segregated and securely contained in accordance with agreed business standards.
+Retain all correspondence relating to a complaint from neighbours or Local Authority Environmental Health Officer (LA EHO) for investigation.
+Report any repeat public complaints or first time complaints from the LA EHO to the FM Helpdesk Manage waste / legal compliance/recycle waste Ensure all waste (general, sensitive, special and hazardous, feminine hygiene, recycled) is appropriately segregated and securely contained in accordance with agreed business standards.
 Sign and retain one-off (skips etc.) waste transfer notes for 2 years.
-HT Sign and retain special and hazardous waste consignment notes for fuel installations or other hazardous waste and retain for 3 years.
+Sign and retain special and hazardous waste consignment notes for fuel installations or other hazardous waste and retain for 3 years.
 Support recycling programmes agreed by your Governing Body (e.g. paper recycling).
-HT HT Retain waste transfer notes for 2 years -routine collections HT Provide operating instructions and briefing materials for waste reduction and/or recycling standards agreed by the governing Body.
-Sustainability/C ontracts Team Sustainability/C ontracts Team Francisco de la constante de l LIT.
-Report all unsafe acts and conditions Ensure any unsafe acts by staff (for example, failure to use warning signs on wet floor areas) are ceased and brought to the attention of individual.
-Establish processes with cleaning suppliers and HT 1 1 contractors to ensure safe working.
-Assets Check for pest infestations (where applicable) Monitor all areas of the premises for signs of pest infestation.
+Retain waste transfer notes for 2 years -routine collections Provide operating instructions and briefing materials for waste reduction and/or recycling standards agreed by the governing Body.
+Report all unsafe acts and conditions Ensure any unsafe acts by staff (for example, failure to use warning signs on wet floor areas) are ceased and brought to the attention of individual Establish processes with cleaning suppliers and contractors to ensure safe working.

+safe working.
+Check for pest infestations (where applicable) Monitor all areas of the premises for signs of pest infestation.
 Report any problems to the LBWF Pest Control Team.
-Establish standards and arrangements for dealing with HT Pest Control pest infestation.
-Team Maintain grounds (where applicable) Refer to agreed schedules frequencies in copy contract/schedule HT (шиого аррисало) Report any problems with standards or frequencies to Technical Support.
-HT Establish standards and arrangements for the provision of grounds maintenance
+Establish standards and arrangements for dealing with pest infestation.
+Maintain grounds (where applicable) Refer to agreed schedules frequencies in copy contract/schedule Report any problems with standards or frequencies to Technical Support.
+Establish standards and arrangements for the provision of grounds maintenance